GoSecure/xxe-workshop/codelabs/index.md

 <!ENTITY % eval "<!ENTITY &#x25; error SYSTEM 'file:///nonexistent/%file;'>">
 ```

-When `%eval` will be evaluated the concatenation will occurs.
+When `%eval` will be evaluated, the concatenation will occur.

 ### Overview

 In summary, here are the steps that will be needed during the XML parsing:

 1. Initialize local DTD
-2. Overrides one of its entity (replace the entity)
+2. Overrides one of its entities (replace the entity)
 3. Evaluate ELEMENT and ENTITY from the local DTD

 The final evaluation should trigger the injection of new entities doing